christianacca/ng2-experiements/src/app/main/change-detection/readme.md

 	* will not receive `DoCheck`
 * *Direct children* of an `OnPush` component that has been checked:
 	* will receive their `DoCheck` and `OnChanges` event (the later only when an input has changed byref)
-	* if within these `DoCheck` and `OnChanges` these component's either directly or indirectly (via an event firing due to sibling code) then `markForCheck`, their template *will* be checked and updated if expressions in this template has changed
+	* if within these `DoCheck` and `OnChanges` these component's either directly or indirectly (via an event firing due to sibling code) then `markForCheck`, their template *will* be checked and updated if expressions in their template has changed
 * Detatched *direct children* of a component that has been checked:
 	* will receive their `DoCheck` and `OnChanges` event (the later only when an input has changed byref)
 	* this will allow them `reattach` or run `detectChanges` causing their templates to be checked